teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 The Preact team is aware of the [issue](https://github.com/preactjs/preact/issues/3781), but has not yet mirrored the `identifierPrefix` feature.

 Luckily for me the _server-side rendering_ aspect is irrelevant as my components are only ever rendered _client-side_.
-So my solution to the problem currently is to just use a custom hook instead of `useId`, to generate dynamic and lifetime-stable IDs and using randomness to my heart's content; see next section for implementation details.
+So my solution to the problem currently is to just use a custom hook instead of `useId`, to generate dynamic and lifetime-stable IDs and using randomness to my heart's content; see section [Custom Hook with Randomness](#custom-hook-with-randomness) for implementation details.

+But what if you are not so lucky?
+When your setup uses Preact with _client-side_ and _server-sider_ rendering?
+In this case I would recommend to simulate the `identifierPrefix` feature until it is provided by Preact out of the box; see section [identifierPrefix in Preact](#identifierprefix-in-preact) for implementation details.

 ## Roll your own

+This section provides code examples for both approaches:

+- a custom hook with randomness (client-side-only approach)
+- identifierPrefix in Preact (client-side and server-side)

+### Custom Hook with Randomness

 One implementation of my homebrewn `useStableID` could look like this: